M2I-HABET/Mission-158/README.md

 # Mission-158
 Mission 158 is a series of flights related to a collaborative effort to launch food from the Iowa State Fair into near space.
 This mission also resulted in a redesign of both the spacecraft enclosure and the electronics used and pushed the development of several key engineering items that will be used in future flights.
+The flights took place from June 2021 to August 2021.

 ## HABET Flight LX-158-A
 HABET Flighth LX-158-A was the first flight in testing both the new on board computer and a newer version of BERT.
 While the flight was successful in flying and recovering, a number of issues came up.
 As a first flight with experimental hardware however, this was expected